How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 Docker storage considerations and best practices

-One of the topics in general that can be confusing and a point to learn in general is Docker storage.
-By default, Docker keeps data under the directory /var/lib/docker.
-This works by default, but this will leave it sitting on your system disk.
-You need to keep in mind that if you have it on your system disk, the storage can grow unchecked.
-You can leave it like this, but be sure to give attention to your housekeeping tasks.
-See my post on the docker prune command: Docker Prune Automating Cleanup Across Multiple Container Hosts.
+You need to keep in mind that if you have it on your system disk, the storage can grow without any limits.
+You can leave it like this, but be sure to have monitoring on your system disk and do your normal housekeeping tasks.
+See my post on the docker prune command which is what I highly recommend for this: Docker Prune Automating Cleanup Across Multiple Container Hosts.

 Reclaiming space on a docker host